Business and Summary of Significant Accounting Policies

 Restricted stock units give an employee an interest in Company stock but they have no tangible value until vesting is complete.
 Restricted stock units and restricted stock awards are equity classified and measured at the fair market value of the underlying stock at the grant date and recognized as expense over the related service or performance period.
 The Company elected to account for forfeitures as they occur.
 The fair value of stock awards is based on the quoted price of our common stock on the grant date.
 Compensation cost for restricted stock units and restricted stock awards is recognized using the straight-line method over the requisite service period.

 Comprehensive loss represents the changes in equity of an enterprise, other than those resulting from stockholder transactions.
 Accordingly, comprehensive loss may include certain changes in equity that are excluded from net loss.
-For the years ended December 31, 2022 and 2021, the Company’s comprehensive loss is the same as its net loss.
+For the three months ended March 31, 2023 and 2022, the Company’s comprehensive loss is the same as its net loss.

 The financial position and results of operations of the Company’s foreign operations are measured using currencies other than the U.S. dollar as their functional currencies.
 Accordingly, for these operations all assets and liabilities are translated into U.S. dollars at the current exchange rates as of the respective balance sheet date.
 Expense items are translated using the weighted average exchange rates prevailing during the period.
-Cumulative gains and losses from the translation of these operations’ financial statements are reported as a separate component of stockholders’ equity, while foreign currency transaction gains or losses, resulting from re-measuring local currency to the U.S. dollar are recorded in the consolidated statements of operations in other expense, net and were not material for the years ended December 31, 2022 and 2021.
+Cumulative gains and losses from the translation of these operations’ financial statements are reported as a separate component of stockholders’ equity, while foreign currency transaction gains or losses, resulting from re-measuring local currency to the U.S. dollar are recorded in the condensed consolidated statement of operations in other income (expense), net and were not material for the three months ended March 31, 2023 and 2022.

 Net Loss per Common Share

 Basic net loss per common share is calculated by dividing the net loss attributable to common stockholders by the weighted average number of shares of common stock outstanding during the period, without consideration for potentially dilutive securities.
-Diluted net loss per common share is computed by dividing the net loss attributable to common stockholders by the weighted average number of common shares and potentially dilutive common share equivalents outstanding for the period determined using the treasury-stock and if-converted methods.
-For purposes of the diluted net loss per common share calculation, Series A 8% Senior Convertible Preferred Stock, (“Series A Preferred Stock”), warrants exercisable for common stock, restricted stock units and shares issuable upon the conversion of convertible notes payable are considered to be potentially dilutive securities.
+Diluted net loss per common share is computed by dividing the net loss attributable to common stockholders by the weighted average number of shares of common stock and potentially dilutive common share equivalents outstanding for the period determined using the treasury-stock and if-converted methods.
+For purposes of the diluted net loss per common share calculation, warrants exercisable for common stock, restricted stock units and shares issuable upon the conversion of convertible notes payable are considered to be potentially dilutive securities.

-For the year ended December 31, 2022, warrants to purchase 1,253,115 shares of common stock, 14,107 shares of restricted stock, 2,778 shares of restricted stock issued under an inducement grant and 5,861 shares underlying restricted stock units have been excluded from the calculation of net loss per common share because the inclusion would be antidilutive.
+For the three months ended March 31, 2023, warrants to purchase 2,680,998 shares of common stock, 14,064 shares of restricted stock, 2,778 shares of restricted stock issued under an inducement grant and 5,847 shares underlying restricted stock units have been excluded from the calculation of net loss per common share because the inclusion would be antidilutive.

 Recently Adopted Accounting Pronouncements